 The camera stare is returned in reflection, the look is made beautiful.

 A young woman with hair the colour of autumn

 Needing more than Basho to read on the journey you take Batman and Thoreau.

 The first views of the Kosziusko range, ancient, weathered are boringly bare in summer.
 They’re old hills worn down.
 Still as high as we have around this continent.

-Hiking in, late afternoon.
+Parked the car, and hiking in, late afternoon.
 Will we be lost, caught in the dark?
 Cold.
 Beautiful.

 Around us, evening mists fold in